But That's Another Story - 2nd Anniversary Gala - NOW Magazine

 - More

-The popular monthly storytelling series returns to a venue to celebrate two years of sharing some great tales.
-Featuring CBC's.
+Monthly storytelling series with Ali Hassan, Ana Kerz, Chris Gibbs, Elaine Gold and Paul Aflalo, hosted by Christel Bartelse.

-The popular monthly storytelling series returns to a venue to celebrate two years of sharing some great tales.
-Featuring CBC’s Ali Hassan; epic teller Ana Kerz; Fringe Festival Favourite Chris Gibbs; the irrepressible Elaine Gold and Replay Storytelling’s Paul Aflalo , the 90 minute show is hosted as usual by Christel Bartelse and Briane Nasimok.
+Monthly storytelling series with Ali Hassan, Ana Kerz, Chris Gibbs, Elaine Gold and Paul Aflalo, hosted by Christel Bartelse and Briane Nasimok.
+Oct 3 at 7:30 pm. $15.
+Wychwood Theatre, 76 Wychwood. https://www.tyttheatre.com/wychwood-theatre

-Walk the red carpet; strut for our paparazzi; enjoy the bar and bring your most elegant face masks as Covid protocol will be in effect.
-Seating is limited and should be booked in advance at the Wychwood Theatre website –
+Face masks as Covid protocol will be in effect.
+Seating is limited and should be booked in advance.

 Location Address - 76 Wychwood, Toronto, Ontario